Quantum-selected configuration interaction with time-evolved state: Numerical results

-One of the advantages of TE-QSCI is avoiding the classical optimization of quantum circuits.
-In this part, we compare TE-QSCI with a similar approach to prepare an initial state of QSCI which also has this property.
+So far we have considered the Hartree-Fock state as the initial state for TE-QSCI (which we will refer to as HF-TE-QSCI) for simplicity and as a proof of concept.
+TE-QSCI, however, is a general framework and we can consider more sophisticated initial states.
+Particularly, we consider the UCCSD ansatz state~\cite{Anand2022} with Trotterization whose parameters are determined by the classical CCSD calculation as an alternative initial state of TE-QSCI.
+We also consider the result of QSCI just inputting this initial state (no time evolution) for performance comparison.

-Particularly, we consider the UCCSD ansatz~\cite{Anand2022} with Trotterization whose parameters are determined by the classical CCSD calculation.
 The UCCSD ansatz has been featured in applications of quantum computing to quantum chemistry and it can potentially express the approximate ground state by tuning its parameters.
-The definition of the UCCSD ansatz written in fermion operators we adopt in this study is as follows (implemented in the package Quri-Parts~\cite{quri-parts}:
+The definition of the UCCSD ansatz written in fermion operators we adopt in this study is as follows (implemented in the package Quri Parts~\cite{quri-parts}: